ANGUYEN625/cse15l-lab-reports/lab-report-1-week-2.md

 * Go to the Visual Studio Code download page here: [VS Code Download](https://code.visualstudio.com/) and download the program specific to your system.

 ## Step 2: Remotely Connecting

+* Open the terminal in VS code and type in

 ## Step 3: Trying Some Commands